 The Jewish Hospital Outpatient facility and the West Chester Medical Center are located nearby.
 The world-renowned Children’s Hospital Medical Center Liberty Campus is also a short drive away.
 Bethesda North Hospital is about 10 minutes from Mason.
 Cincinnati hospitals are approximately 20 minutes away and the Atrium Medical Center near I-75/SR 122 is 20 minutes away.

 Mason shopping includes Deerfield Towne Center, an open air mall that includes specialty merchants and restaurants.
 This lifestyle shopping center is expanding daily along Mason-Montgomery Road.
 Also, downtown Mason has small independent businesses, specialty stores and restaurants.
 Currently the downtown is going through a revitalization giving the downtown a new look, but still preserving its history.
-Nearby shopping includes stores along Route 42, Tri-County Shopping Center and Forest Fair.
+Bridgewater Falls, a lifestyle shopping center in Fairfield Township, offers many specialty shops and restaurants.
 Kenwood Towne Center is located 15 miles southeast and offers several anchor department stores and numerous nationally recognized stores.